 Founded by historian and bestselling author Stephen E Ambrose, he led his first tour, the D-Day to the Rhine Tour, in the late 1970s when he was a professor at the University of New Orleans.
 The company now has more than 30 tours that explore the sacred battlefields of the Pacific, Europe, and the Civil and Revolutionary Wars, and follow the path of America’s explorers and legendary figures in the Great American West.
 What sets Stephen Ambrose Historical Tours apart from other tour companies is that it offers an expertise that was perfected by Ambrose and then directly handed down to the next generation of historians who lead these tours.

-As Ms Ambrose said, ‘We really care about the history.
+As Talia Ambrose said, ‘We really care about the history.
 Like my uncle, we are very careful about how we prepare our itineraries.
 We do not tell a snippet of the story; we tell the whole story.
 Expanding our WWII tours in the Pacific now allows us to better tell the whole story of World War II.’

 80th Anniversary of the Battle of Okinawa Tour